Froxzen/My-Portfolio/README.md

 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
+1. Clone the repository: `git clone https://github.com/your-username/My-Portfolio.git`

-2. Navigate to the project directory: `cd portfolio`
+2. Navigate to the project directory: `cd My-Portfolio`

 3. Install dependencies: `npm install`